RosettaCommons/demos/tutorials/symmetry/symmetry_script.md

 <SymPackRotamersMover name="symm_pack" scorefxn=sfx_symm/>
 <SymMinMover name="symm_min" scorefxn=sfx_symm bb=0 chi=1 jump=ALL  />
 ```
-These are symmetry-adopted versions of PackRotamersMover and MinMover. jump should be set to all to refine the symmetric degrees of freedom.
+These are symmetry-adopted versions of PackRotamersMover and MinMover. `jump` should be set to `ALL` in order to refine the symmetric degrees of freedom.

 There are other symmetric-aware movers that can also be used.
 You can find them in the [Rosetta Documentation](https://www.rosettacommons.org/docs/latest/scripting_documentation/RosettaScripts/RosettaScripts).
-The C7.symm file is also in the input directory if you want to use.

 **Running and Outputs**

 Now let's run the scripts.
+In this tutorial you are going to generate, design, and minimize a C3 symmetric structure made out of ubiquitin subunits.
 You are going to use inputs/symm_test.pdb file as an example.
 This is just ubiquitin structure that has been cleaned and prepared.
 Based on the `PROTOCOLS` section, here is the order of running:

 ```
 <Add mover=add_symm/>
 <Add mover=symm_pack/>
 <Add mover=symm_min/>
 ```
-You can run the script using this command: ($ROSETTA3 is the path to your Rosetta/main/source)
+You can run the script using this command: (`$ROSETTA3` is the path to your Rosetta/main/source)

 ```
 $> $ROSETTA3/bin/rosettascripts.linuxgccrelease @symm.options